 As you can see, these words are ones your child is likely to encounter many times in different types of children’s books.

-Why Are Sight Words Important?
+Why Are High-Frequency Words Important?

-How To Help Your Child Master High-Frequency Words
+How to Help Your Child Master High-Frequency Words

 Now that you know what high-frequency words are and why they’re so important, here are some practical ways to help your child master them.